-The most extensively used interface for connecting programs to data is ODBC.
-ODBC is built for maximum compatibility, which means that a single application can use the same source code to access many database management systems (DBMSs).
+ODBC is the most extensively used interface for connecting programs to data.
+ODBC is built for maximum compatibility.
+This means that a single application can use the same source code to access many database management systems (DBMSs).

+Using simple APIs, ODBC provides open database connectivity to various data sources, including MYSQL, MS-ACCESS, MSSQL, Oracle, and others.
 The Google Sheets ODBC is a powerful tool that gives you access to live data from live Google Sheets directly from any application that supports ODBC.
-In this article, you will learn how to set up your Google Sheets ODBC connection.
+As ODBC Google Sheets enable real-time sync, your data will always be up to date.
+In this article, you will learn about how to set up your Google Sheets ODBC connection.

 Table Of Contents

 Google Sheets is a SaaS (Software-as-a-Service) application that offers a free spreadsheet tool launched by Google in 2012.
 It is a web-based platform that can be accessed remotely from anywhere, anytime.
 Users can store up to 5 million cells in a single sheet.
 Multiple users can work simultaneously on the same Google Sheet, enabling essay collaboration.

 Google Sheets also offers a revision history of the sheet to track which user made what changes and can restore to any of the previous versions of the sheet.
 In Google Sheets, you can choose from various schedules, budgets, and other pre-made spreadsheets designed to make your work that much better and your life easier.
 Using database connectors, you can even connect your Google Sheets to the database.